PaaS - Orchestration

 Scalability

-Handles thousands of containers; supports auto-scaling12
+Handles thousands of containers; supports auto-scaling1arrow-up-right2arrow-up-right

 Fault Tolerance

-Advanced self-healing (auto-restarts, rolling updates, pod affinity)15
+Advanced self-healing (auto-restarts, rolling updates, pod affinity)1arrow-up-right5arrow-up-right

-Basic failover (reschedules containers on node failure)13
+Basic failover (reschedules containers on node failure)1arrow-up-right3arrow-up-right

 Networking